nitikeshq/civildefence/replit.md

 - Department/State admins must select district before creating assignments

 **Data Seeding**
+- **Volunteer Users**: 8 volunteer user accounts with login credentials (username: volunteer1-8, password: volunteer123)
+- **Volunteer Registrations**: 8 volunteer registrations across multiple districts (5 approved, 3 pending)
-- 8 diverse incidents across multiple districts
+- **Incidents**: 8 diverse incidents across multiple districts
-- 15 inventory items with varied categories and conditions
+- **Inventory**: 15 inventory items with varied categories and conditions
-- Realistic test data for development and demonstration
+- All test users have password format: `{role}123` (e.g., volunteer123, district123, department123)

 ### Pending Features

-**Training Management System** (Recommended Implementation)
+**Training Management System** (Not Yet Implemented)
+- **Status**: Feature not implemented.
+User has asked about this feature.
-- **Who Creates**: Both district admins and department/state admins
+- **Planned Who Creates**: Both district admins and department/state admins
   - District admins: Create and manage local training sessions for their district
   - Department/State admins: Create statewide training sessions accessible across all districts
-- **Implementation Scope**:
+- **Planned Implementation Scope**:
   - New `trainings` table in database schema
   - CRUD endpoints in `server/routes.ts`
   - Storage methods in `server/storage.ts`
   - Dedicated admin page for training management
   - Volunteer interface to view and register for trainings
+  - District filter support for department/state admins
-- **Schema Requirements**:
+- **Planned Schema Requirements**:
   - Training title, description, date/time, location
   - District association (specific district or "All Districts" for statewide)
   - Capacity limits and current enrollment
   - Skills/topics covered
   - Created by (admin user reference)
+  - Registration tracking for volunteers

+**NOTE**: This feature is in the roadmap but has not been developed yet.
+When user asks about "where is training creation", inform them it hasn't been implemented and is on the pending features list.

 ### Known Infrastructure Issues